percona/pmm/source/install/client/install-client-docker.rst

    docker create -v /srv --name pmm-client-data percona/pmm-client:2 /bin/true

 .. note:: This container does not run, but exists only to make sure you retain
-      all |product| data when upgrading to a newer image.
+      all PMM data when upgrading to a newer image.

 * The ``-v`` option initializes a data volume for the container.